rafacandev/matchandtrade-doc/src/main/resources/templates/doc/rest/authentications.md

 Authentications
 ===============
-Information about the current authenticated session.
-Typically this resource is used to get the `userId` associated with the current session.
+This _endpoint_ returns information about the current authenticated session, typically used to get the `userId` associated with the current session.

 #### Methods